 |Manager of Membership||Rob Walker|

 |The Ohio State University|

-Tom joined WOSU as General Manager of WOSU Public Media since November 2002.
-His career started in his hometown of La Crosse, Wisconsin, where he went to College and worked as a DJ at local radio stations including WCOW, where his listening audience was indeed primarily cows.
-He went on to become a reporter, anchor, and bureau chief at ABC network stations in Pensacola and Memphis before he chose to seek his graduate degree in Journalism from the University of Mississippi.
+Tom has served as General Manager of WOSU Public Media since November 2002.
+His career started in his hometown in Wisconsin, where he went to College and worked as a DJ at area radio stations including WCOW, where his listening audience was indeed primarily cows.
+He went on to become a news journalist at commercial TV stations in Pensacola and Memphis before seeking his graduate degree at the University of Mississippi.
 Tom then served as Director of Public TV and Radio at the University of Alabama, where he also taught in the College of Communications.
 He serves on a variety of state and national leadership boards and committees in public media and is currently on the board of the United Way of Central Ohio.

 Mary Alice – who is as Irish as you can get (“full-blooded and I have the temper to prove it!”) – was born in Xenia, OH, and survived the tornado of 1974.
 She has a B.A. from The Ohio State University in Criminology and Criminal Justice.
 Mary Alice has been married for over 20 years to her husband, Kevin, who currently works for The Scotts Company.
 Something interesting about Mary Alice: she can crochet a baby blanket and could put in your hardwood floors if needed.
 Mary Alice comments, “I really do enjoy working at WOSU and I love the people I work with.
 It’s never the same boring thing every day; you never know what is going to happen on any given day and that’s what makes it interesting.”